Zac Goldsmith resigns as minister with attack on Sunak following Partygate criticism

 “Even if this existential challenge leaves you personally unmoved, there is a world of people who do care very much.
 And you will need their votes,” he wrote to Mr Sunak.

-It comes less than 24 hours after the Conservatives suffered a double political blow – losing a key court challenge against their Rwanda deportations policy, taking heavy criticism from the damning privileges committee report.
+It comes less than 24 hours after the Conservatives suffered a double political blow – losing a key court challenge against their Rwanda deportations policy, and taking heavy criticism from the damning privileges committee report.

 Downing Street said yesterday that the prime minister had full “confidence” in Lord Goldsmith – who was criticised by the watchdog along with other Tories.